 (1) Existing law provides for the regulation of specified professions and vocations by various boards, as defined, within the Department of Consumer Affairs.
-The department is under the control of the Director of Consumer Affairs.
-Existing law authorizes the director to enter into contracts for and on behalf of any board within the department.
 Under existing law, individuals or entities contracting with the department or any board within the department for the provision of services relating to the treatment and rehabilitation of licentiates impaired by alcohol or dangerous drugs are required to retain all records and documents pertaining to those services for 3 years or until they are audited, whichever occurs first.
 Under existing law, those records and documents are required to be kept confidential and are not subject to discovery or subpoena.